eciggaar/botmaster-watsonconversation-socketio/README.md

 This sample code is able to be adapted to call any API function that returns a .json response.
 This can be outputted as a message to the user within the specified channel.

-To see what weather information is currently included, open the application URL and `debug.html` to it.
+To see what weather information is currently included, open the application URL and append `debug.html` to it.
 This will open a debug view and looks like:

 ![bot-socketio-debug](https://github.com/eciggaar/botmaster-watsonconversation-socketio/blob/master/readmeimages/bot-socketio-debug.png?raw=true)